-You may lose up to 90.00% of your investment.
+You may lose some or all of your investment.
 Unlike conventional debt securities, the securities do not repay a fixed amount of principal at maturity.
 Instead, your payment at maturity will depend on the performance of the underlying shares.
-If the underlying shares depreciate by more than the buffer amount, you will lose 1% of the stated principal amount of your securities for every 1% by which that depreciation exceeds the buffer amount.
+If the final share price is less than the trigger price, you will lose 1% of the stated principal amount of the securities for every 1% by which the final share price is less than the initial share price.
+There is no minimum payment at maturity on the securities, and you could lose your entire investment.